For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 Fundamental rights

 Group Crédit Agricole operates worldwide in compliance with human rights and basic social rights.
-To make this commitment known publicly, the Group is a signatory to the UN Global Compact (2003) and the UK Modern Slavery Act (2021).
+To make this commitment known publicly, the Group is a signatory to the UN Global Compact (2003) and the UK Modern Slavery Act (since 2021).
 Credit Agricole S.A. respects the International Labour Organization Declaration on fundamental principles and rights at work adopted on 18 June 1998 and amended in 2022, and applies the United Nations’ Guiding Principles on Business and Human Rights.

 Additionally, in line with its joining the Global Deal (an international initiative advocating social dialogue) in 2017 and as part of the social pact set forth in the Group’s Human-centric project, an International Framework Agreement was signed on 31 July 2019 with UNI Global Union, a global union federation for the skills and services sectors.
 This agreement, renewed in October 2023 and renamed Global Agreement, reasserts the Group’s commitment towards respecting fundamental freedoms and rights.